Thankfully Only a Few Countries Require Americans and Canadians to Apply in Advance

 I would encourage you to consider using visa expediting services, especially whenever you:

 - Are applying for a visa by mail but will not be at your home address when you apply for the visas.
 (Most consulates will only send the passport back to your home address).

 - Applying for a visa for a country that is well known for its bureaucracy (mainly India, Russia, and China).

 - Want to make sure that your application is complete before submittal.
 (I find that I get nervous about potential problems with photos, etc.).

-I have used these services three times in my life and have been very happy with their service.
+I have used visa expediting services three times in my life and have been very happy with their service.
 The additional fees are modest.
-The visa companies were able to get the visas much quicker and more efficiently than I could.
+The visa expediting services were able to get the visas much quicker and more efficiently than I could.